TMSolution/Phantom/README.md

 # Phantom
-Bundle for testing new function.
+Bundle for testing new functions.
 Sample Enitites in all possible relations.